Who We Are

 Over 30 different services and goods are included in the Family Care benefit package, which are delivered through a state certified network of over 1,400 CCCW contracted providers.

-Community Care of Central Wisconsin is committed to supporting each individual member in identifying and meeting personal outcomes related to health, employment, community connections, self-determination, and personal well-being.
+Community Care Connections of Wisconsin is committed to supporting each individual member in identifying and meeting personal outcomes related to health, employment, community connections, self-determination, and personal well-being.
 We value and strive toward collaboration with all Family Care Program stakeholders in making Family Care a success in north central and northwest Wisconsin.